MrPekar98/mrpekar98.github.io/_teaching/2023-fall-teaching-supervision-1.md

 date: 2023-09-01
 location: "Aalborg, Denmark"
 ---
-Supervision of 5th semester student on a multi-group semester project working on senantic document retrieval.
+Supervision of 5th semester student on a multi-group semester project working on semantic document retrieval.